Western Iowa Tech Community College: Student media and public broadcasting

+J-1 visa litigation

 In November 2020, eight students from Chile sued WITCC, claiming that the school misrepresented a program in which students under J-1 visas were supposed to earn a scholarship in exchange for working in an internship in their field of study.
 The students alleged that they were instead placed in factory jobs irrelevant to their field, a situation they compared unfavorably to human trafficking.
 The college has disputed some allegations and promised to make changes to the program, but a second group of international students, including nine students from Brazil and two from Chile, filed a similar suit in January 2021.
 WITCC settled a lawsuit filed by students over its former J1 Visa program.
 The college stated that the settlement was a financial decision and not an admission of wrongdoing.
 The J1 Visa program is no longer operational at WITCC.

-In 2022, the National Junior College Athletic Association (NJCAA) and the Iowa Community College Athletic Conference (ICCAC) both approved WITCC to participate in the NJCAA Division II level in four sports: men's basketball, women's volleyball, men's and women's soccer, and competitive cheer.
-WITCC aims to see local student-athletes who are interested in attending junior college stay in the city.
-In addition to athletics, Western Iowa Tech will be offering competitive esports in 2023.